Making Rivers Better

 11. Match volunteers with volunteer opportunities

-Create a match-maker service between keen volunteers and volunteer opportunities.
-Create a live list with signposting to the main contacts.
+- Create a match-maker service between keen volunteers and volunteer opportunities.
+Create a live list which signposts the main contacts.

 Making Rivers Better updates

-If you’d like to receive updates on activities relating to Making Rivers Better and receive notification of any future events, please sign up to our Making Rivers Better mailing list here.
+If you’d like to receive updates on activities relating to Making Rivers Better and receive notification of any future events, please sign up to our Making Rivers Better mailing list.